Open Vocabulary Monocular 3D Object Detection: Experiments

-The experiments are conducted using the Omni3D~\cite{brazil2023omni3d} dataset, the largest publicly available dataset for monocular 3D object detection across both indoor and outdoor scenes.
+\paragraph{Datasets.} The experiments are conducted using the Omni3D~\cite{brazil2023omni3d} dataset, the largest dataset for monocular 3D object detection across both indoor and outdoor scenes.
 Omni3D is repurposed and combined from six established sources including SUN RGB-D~\cite{song2015sun}, ARKitScenes~\cite{baruch2021arkitscenes}, Objectron~\cite{ahmadyan2021objectron}, Hypersim~\cite{roberts2021hypersim}, nuScenes~\cite{caesar2020nuscenes}, and KITTI~\cite{geiger2012we}.
 It comprises a substantial 234k images, 3 million labeled 3D bounding boxes, and covers 98 distinct object categories.

-During training, we use the 50 categories Cube R-CNN~\cite{brazil2023omni3d} trained on as the base categories for model training.
+During training, we use the 50 categories Cube R-CNN~\cite{brazil2023omni3d} trained on as the base categories.
 For evaluation, we select 22 categories from the remaining classes as novel categories.
 These categories are chosen based on two criteria: the number of test instances and the precision of category naming.
 To facilitate a detailed assessment of zero-shot generalization capabilities, we further divide these categories into \emph{easy} and \emph{hard} subsets according to object visibility.
-The easy categories include \emph{board}, \emph{printer}, \emph{painting}, \emph{microwave}, \emph{tray}, \emph{podium}, \emph{cart}, and \emph{tram}, while the remaining categories constitute the hard subset.
+See~\cref{sec:per_cat} for detailed splits.